Everyone likes to take the easy way out.

 How convenient!
 A list of “Acne Causing Products” to stay away from would make life so easy for those of us who are constantly worried about pesky pimples.
-Thus was born the comedogenic scale for that exact purpose.
+Thus, the comedogenic scale is for that exact purpose.

 A simple internet search will give you plenty of comedogenic scales for reference.
 Each lists common skincare and cosmetic ingredients with a number 0-5.

 The goal is to stay below 2.
 The confusing part is that different scales will rank the same ingredient differently.
 Shea butter for instance can rank anywhere from 0-2 depending on the scale, which is a little too inconsistent for our taste.

 As much as we want to take that scale at face value for the sake of ease and simplicity in finding a skincare regimen, something that is never easy or simple, the tests and studies to determine comedogenicity are seriously flawed.

 How to Test for Comedogenicity